heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 Register a function with the server which will be executed before every message with the specified message name.

-For example `register_before(somefunc, "TFriendAdd")` will execute the function before the Friend Add message is executed by the server's message pipeline.
+For example `register_before(somefunc, "tfriendsadd")` will execute the function before the Friend Add message is executed by the server's message pipeline.
 This can be used to apply custom conditions to standard features in the server.
 Have a look at the section on [runtime code basics](runtime-code-basics.md).

 _Parameters_